Do you want a fashion degree that will enable you to pursue a career within the industry, specifically fashion communication and branding?

-Our Fashion Branding and Communication course will help you to develop an in-depth understanding of the world of fashion communication and branding.
-The fashion communication route is an ideal choice if you are imaginative and committed to exploring the very best of the fashion sector.
+You'll develop an all-round, in-depth understanding of the world of fashion communication and branding.
+It is an ideal choice if you are imaginative and committed to exploring the very best of the fashion sector.

 Students on this course are creative, passionate individuals who enjoy working both individually and as part of a group.
 Lectures are classroom-based and full of discussion and interaction.
 Regular visiting industry speakers provide insight and inspiration.

-Practical and primary research is fundamental to all modules and you will be encouraged to visit relevant exhibitions and cities.
+Practical and primary research is fundamental to all modules and you'll be encouraged to visit relevant exhibitions and cities.
 Collaboration is key to the fashion industry and to this course.
-You will have the opportunity to work with other students from different courses across the faculty on photoshoots, films, magazines and exhibitions all as part of your study.
+You'll have the opportunity to work with other students from different courses across the faculty on photoshoots, films, magazines and exhibitions all as part of your study.

 If you are interested in undertaking part of your studies abroad, the Erasmus scheme may be of interest to you.
 It allows higher education students to study for part of their degree in another European country.

 It is open to undergraduates in their second year (or above) and offers a unique opportunity to enhance your CV and experience new cultures.
 If you study with us you will have access to an Erasmus co-ordinator, who can provide information about which institutions we have links with.

 Further study can be taken at the university on our postgraduate course MA Fashion Promotion.